meankiat95/SmilesForMiles/README.md

   **Why is this needed?**

   To prevent Man-In-The-Middle(MITM) attacks, a secured web server is configured to prevent hackers from being able to modify the GET/POST request between the application and the server to prevent unauthorized use and illegal actions within the application.
+This would include HTTPS configuration and HTTP2 to prevent proxy tools from being able to intercept and modify the request and response within the application.

+  (Insert screen shot here)

+### 3) Android Application Shell

+  **Why is this needed?**

+  To prevent modification of GET requests via URL modification, the android application is attached to this project even though it is a web based application.
+Since the android application is able to hard code a fix URL into the loadUrl parameter, user's will not be able to modify or view the URL.

   (Insert screen shot here)